Adisoemarmo International Airport: Facilities and development

 To accommodate the growing air traffic in Solo, a new terminal was constructed and completed in 2009.
-Located north of the old terminal—across the runway and within the grounds of the Indonesian Air Force—the new terminal covers an area of 13,000 m², significantly larger than the 4,000 m² of the original terminal.
+Located north of the old terminal—across the runway and within the grounds of the Indonesian Air Force—the new terminal covers an area of 13,000 m^{2}, significantly larger than the 4,000 m^{2} of the original terminal.
 It features a new apron and parking stands capable of accommodating up to nine narrow-body aircraft, such as the Boeing 737 Classic series, or a combination of three wide-body and three narrow-body aircraft.
 In contrast, the old terminal could only support up to four narrow-body aircraft.
 The new terminal is also equipped with two jet bridges to enhance passenger convenience.
 The terminal began operations on 1 March 2009 and was officially inaugurated a week later, on 7 March 2009, by then-President Susilo Bambang Yudhoyono.

 Another major expansion took place in 2019, involving the construction of a new terminal adjacent to the existing one.
-The new terminal, covering an area of 15,000 m², was designated for departures, while the existing terminal was repurposed exclusively for arrivals.
+The new terminal, covering an area of 15,000 m^{2}, was designated for departures, while the existing terminal was repurposed exclusively for arrivals.
 It features 26 check-in counters—an increase from the 18 available in the original terminal—as well as an additional jet bridge.
 The terminal is also directly connected to the airport train station, improving passenger accessibility.
 Its interior design incorporates traditional batik motifs, which are prominently displayed on the floor tiles and wall decorations, reflecting local cultural identity.
 As part of the expansion project, the existing terminal also underwent renovation.
 The new terminal officially began operations on 1 August 2019.
+Following the expansion and renovation, the total terminal area of Adi Soemarmo Airport is 28,000 m^{2}, with a capacity to accommodate up to 4.1 million passengers annually, increasing from the previous capacity of only 1.5 million passengers annually.
+The completion of the terminal expansion coincided with the opening of the airport railway station, enabling a direct connection between the airport and Solo Balapan Station.
+The airport railway began operations on 29 December 2019.